In this post I join around 80 international bloggers and project management experts to answer the question: “What does project management mean to me?”

 What Does Project Management Mean to Me?
 A Project Manager’s Sermon

-My job is to solve problems: To find solutions that enable beneficial business-led change.
-And I see project management as a core competence in directing and managing change; ergo I shall begin with a concise definition of project management.
+My job is to solve problems: To find solutions that enable beneficial business change.
+And, I see project management as a core competence in directing and managing change.
+Ergo I shall begin with a concise definition of project management.

 Project management is the planning, delegating, monitoring and control of all aspects of the project, and the motivation of those involved, to achieve the project objectives within the expected performance targets for time, cost, quality, scope, benefits and risks. – Managing Successful Projects with PRINCE2, 5th Edition

 As far as project management definitions go this is rather good.
 But what does it tell us about project management?
 What does it tell us about being a project manager?

 In truth, many definitions often leave us out in the cold.

 Yet this simple definition does encapsulate what we should be doing.
 It helps identify 3 important things a successful project manager does.